11 Smartphone Photography Tricks of the Trade

 If this is the case, then you’re woefully mistaken.

-Just do yourself a favor and crouch down and get all up in your subjects business.
+Just do yourself a favor – crouch down and get all up in your subjects’ business.

 So, you’ve invested in a new smartphone with a dope camera.
 You’re ready to get out there and take some photos.

-Now you’re reading you need extra gear.
-Not cool man…
+Now you’re reading that you need extra gear first?
+Not cool, man.

-Actually, you don’t need gear to be an above average smartphone photographer.
-It may even be better to start with just the phone in an effort to develop your skills.
+You don’t need gear to be an above-average smartphone photographer.
+In fact, it may even be better to start with just the phone to develop your skills.

-Like Keith Richards, guitarist for the Rolling Stones, argues it’s better to start with shit and learn to make it work.
-Then when someone hands you something great you yourself are great enough to use it.
+Like Keith Richards, guitarist for the Rolling Stones, argues it’s better to start with inferior equipment and learn to make it work.
+Then when someone hands you something great, you – yourself – are talented enough to use it.

-7. Take Lots of Photos and Do Lots of Editing
+Smartphone Photography Tip #7 – Take Lots of Photos and Do Loads of Photo Editing

-It may seem an obvious strategy, but simply taking loads of photos increases the likelihood that a great one comes out.
+It may seem an obvious strategy, but merely taking loads of photos increases the likelihood that a great one comes out.

 With the new editing tools available for smartphones, you should also do lots of image manipulation.